 After an action-packed trip to Orlando, what’s better than a few days on the beach?
-From wide, white sandy strands to toddler-friendly, vehicle-free shores, these fabulous beach escapes are within three hours of Disney World.
-These are the best beaches near Disney World.
+From wide, white sandy strands to toddler-friendly, vehicle-free shores, these fabulous beach escapes are within three hours of Orlando.
+These are the best family beaches near Orlando and Disney World.

 Set your chair in the sand for the day at Humiston Park, a lovely oceanfront spot with lifeguards, a playground, clean public restrooms and ample parking.
 On Saturdays, you can meet local growers and sample a variety of fresh treats at Farmer’s Market Oceanside across the street, then head back to the park by sunset to catch a free seaside concert.